itsneufox/GameText-Plus/README.md

 It introduces enhanced styling options, improved functionality, and seamless integration with existing scripts.

-By incorporating fixes previously handled by fixes.inc, it provides a comprehensive solution for all your in-game GameText display needs.

 ## Key Features

 - Drop-in replacement for native GameText functions